They are ideal fish for inexperienced fishkeepers who are starting for the first time.

 The eggs hatch after 24-36 hours depending on water temperature.
 All adults must be removed at this stage.
 The fry will take 3 days to leave the nest and free swim.
 Liquid fry food or infusoria can be fed to the free-swimming fry until they grow large enough to eat baby brine shrimp.

 Are Honey Gouramis Suitable For Your Aquarium?
-(Summary)

-The Honey Gourami is a peaceful and colorful addition to your aquarium.
+The honey gourami is a peaceful and colorful addition to your aquarium.
 This species is ideal for inexperienced keepers as they can withstand many typical beginner mistakes.

 They prefer tanks with dense vegetation and plenty of hiding places where they can feel safe and secure.